 Earlier in the year, the band released the very successful St Valentine’s Day Massacre EP (with Motörhead).

-By 1982's Screaming Blue Murder, Enid Williams was replaced by bassist Gil Weston, and their producer, Vic Maile, was replaced by The Police producer Nigel Gray, whose aural buffering couldn't stifle tracks like Hellrazor and their feisty cover of The Stones' Live With Me.
+By third album Screaming Blue Murder (1982), Enid Williams was replaced by bassist Gil Weston, and their producer, Vic Maile, was replaced by The Police producer Nigel Gray, whose aural buffering couldn’t stifle tracks like Hellrazor and their feisty cover of The Stones‘ Live With Me.

 The strain was showing by Play Dirty (1983), produced by Slade‘s Noddy Holder and Jim Lea, who glammed them into US radio-friendly pop-rock couched in Def Leppard bombast, and including covers of T. Rex‘s 20th Century Boy and Slade‘s Burning In The Heat.

-The album tanked, Kelly Johnson left, and Girlschool soldiered on with new members.
-They still command a loyal following today.
+The album tanked, Kelly Johnson left to stay in LA with her girlfriend Victory Tischler-Blue (aka Vicki Blue, former bassist with The Runaways) and Girlschool soldiered on with new members.
+They became a staple on the rock festival circuit and still command a loyal following today.

-Johnson - who tragically succumbed to cancer in 2007 - was one of the finest hard rock guitarists Britain ever produced, whatever school she came from.
+Johnson – who tragically succumbed to spinal cancer on 15 July 2007 – was one of the finest hard rock guitarists Britain ever produced, whatever school she came from.

 Lead guitar, vocals